 Financial risk can be both at the company level and at the individual level.
 While companies hire financial risk managers to assess and manage the risks, individuals usually have to manage the financial risks on their own.
 Individuals can manage financial risk in the following ways;

-- An individual should understand the type of risks that could be relevant to him or her.
+- An individual should understand the type of risks that could be relevant to them.

 - They should have a clear understanding of systematic risk and unsystematic risk.